Xonshiz/comic-dl/ReadMe.md

 Mac OS X users will have to fetch their version of `Python` and `Pip`.
 * Python installation guide : http://docs.python-guide.org/en/latest/starting/install/osx/
 * Pip installation guide : http://stackoverflow.com/questions/17271319/installing-pip-on-mac-os-x
+* PhantomJS Mac Binary : http://phantomjs.org/download.html (Download the latest build for your OS)

 After downloading and installing these, you need to add PIP & Python in your path.
 Follow [`THIS LITTLE GUIDE`](http://www.pyladies.com/blog/Get-Your-Mac-Ready-for-Python-Programming/) to install both, Python & pip successfully.

 ## Installation
 After installing and setting up all the dependencies in your Operating System, you're good to go and use this script.
 The instructions for all the OS would remain same.
-Download [`THIS REPOSITORY`]() and put it somewhere in your system.
+Download [`THIS REPOSITORY`](https://github.com/Xonshiz/comic-dl/archive/master.zip) and put it somewhere in your system.
+Move over the `comic_dl` folder.

 **Windows users**, it's better to not place it places where it requires administrator privileges.
 Good example would be `C:\Windows`.
 This goes for both, the Python script and the windows binary file (.exe).